 - Developing an ability to read and realize musical notation.

-- Learning compositional processes, aesthetic properties of style, and the ways these shape and are shaped by artistic and cultural forces.
+- Learning compositional processes, esthetic properties of style, and the ways these shape and are shaped by artistic and cultural forces.

 - Developing and defending musical judgments.